TWUOnline/orientation/course-overview.md

 There are several ways that you might be considered 'remote': You might live in another location and not be able to move to Langley; or you may live locally, but have a full-time career; you might have significant family obligations that keep you from being able to attend face-to-face classes; or you might be experiencing health challenges that keep you at home.
 Whatever the case, we want to open up access to Trinity Western University in a way that makes sense for you.

 One of the most important components of learning at TWU is that students are immersed in a supportive community.
 That is why the on-campus experience has been prioritized for so long.
 Fortunately for you, web technologies and access to broadband internet have improved drastically in the last few years, as have the importance of online communities.
-As such, we are able to create online learning environments that are just as interactive and supportive as on campus.
+As such, we are able to create online learning environments that are just as interactive and supportive as you can find on campus.

 This course is designed to provide you with an introduction to the web technologies that we have used to create the online MA Leadership courses and to give you opportunity to begin to build your own presence on the web.
+You will learn to use WordPress to share your ideas with your fellow learners, how to create and share digital audio, how to create, find, and share digital images, and how to protect yourself and your data online.

-provide you with multiple opportunities to think about the impact of digital tools on you, your family, your friends, and your colleagues and to begin to take steps towards regaining control over your digital identify.
+We will provide you with multiple opportunities to think about the impact of digital tools on you, your family, your friends, and your colleagues and to begin to take steps towards regaining control over your digital identify.
 Participation in online/digital spaces is not a neutral endeavour.
 There are risks as well as rewards.
 Often, unfortunately, the risks fall disproportionately on those who exist in traditionally marginalized communities like people of colour, women, sexual minorities, religious minorities and others.
 Conversely, it is those already in privileged positions who tend to reap the benefits.

 Knowing this, we need to prepare you to be able to protect yourself, especially if you are in a vulnerable community, or to protect those around you who are more vulnerable than you.